General Org-Mode Configuration

 Limit the number of exporters to the ones that I would use:

-(setq org-export-backends '(ascii html icalendar md odt))
+(setq org-export-backends '(ascii html md texinfo odt))

 I have a special version of tweaked Confluence exporter for my org files: